Skip to content

 When creating the Droplet, DigitalOcean asks you to choose a plan.
 For most usage levels, a basic shared CPU plan is enough.

-SSH or Password
+SSH key or Password

 Log in to your Droplet and create new user#